Canon M vs Olympus E-M1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the E-M1 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the Canon M relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Canon M and Olympus E-M1 along with similar information for a selection of comparators.

 One feature that differentiates the E-M1 and the Canon M is in-body image stabilization (IBIS).
-The E-M1 reduces the risk of handshake-induced blur with all attached lenses, while the Canon M has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M1 reduces the risk of handshake-induced blur with all attached lenses, while the Canon M offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Olympus E-M1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.